Windansea Beach: The Windansea Shack

 It was moved inland about 2 feet in 2003 when it was rebuilt after a major storm, and over the years the palm fronds replaced but its orientation has remained the same.

 "The Surf Shack at Windansea Beach" was designated as an historical landmark by the San Diego Historical Resources Board on May 27, 1998.
 The shack was struck down by a large storm in 2003, rebuilt, and large waves knocked it down again during a high tide on December 24, 2015, but it was once again rebuilt by locals in June 2016.
 In 2017, a plaque was attached to the shack that reads: “Historical Landmark 358, The Surf Shack WindanSea Beach built by returning World War II surfers in 1947 for shade and aloha.”
+In 2022, it was replaced by a permanent plaque that read "a quintessential embodiment of surfing culture associated worldwide with Southern California, and the oldest continuously used shelter of its kind on the West Coast."

+A nearby drainage pipe was painted on the inside to look like the inside of a barrel with a direct view of the iconic shack.

 Parking lot and public facilities

 The Windansea parking lot is located along Neptune Place, between Nautilus and Bonair Streets.
 Although recently upgraded by the City of San Diego, it offers a limited number of parking spaces.
 Street parking is typically widely available.
 There are no drinking fountains, showers or public restrooms available.